Smith-Burges baronets

 The Smith-Burges Baronetcy, of East Ham in the County of Essex, was a title in the Baronetage of Great Britain.

 It was created on 4 May 1793 for John Smith Burges, a Director of the Honourable East India Company.
 Born John Smith, he had assumed by Royal licence the additional surname of Burges in 1790, which was that of his father-in-law, Ynyr Burges, Secretary of the Honourable East India Company.
+Smith had married Margaret Burges on 14 May 1771.
+They lived at the Bower House, Havering atte Bower.

 Smith-Burges was childless and the title became extinct on his death in 1803.